Skip to main content

 Notes

-• Only JSON-compliant values can be persisted.
+• Only JSON-serializable values can be persisted.
 The execution will throw otherwise.

 • Make sure to not rely on changing outside references inside a save call, best is to always expect a replay.